maryash/maryash.github.io/135/syllabus_135.md

 in teams on projects of moderately realistic scope

 HOW TO LEARN
 • From the beginning, you will be expected to work independently outside of the lectures.
-There will be very little “hand holding” in the course – you are expected to find your way around your computer on your own – the way each of you will save your work, compile/debug assignments, etc.  Get started NOW – especially if you are going to install your own compiler and/or operating system.
+There will be very little hand holding in the course – you are expected to find your way around your computer on your own – the way each of you will save your work, compile/debug assignments, etc.  Get started NOW – especially if you are going to install your own compiler and/or operating system.
 The first programming project is due soon.

 • There will be many obstacles to overcome, both in absorbing the material and in doing the assignments.
 It is difficult to understand software development concepts without sitting in front of a computer many hours a week actually writing and debugging programs.
 Attacking the obstacles head on, outside of class time, in front of a computer, is the key to success.
 Keep trying, if your program is not working, try again.
 Still not working?
 Try again.
 And again.
 And again.
 When it comes to programming, the learning is in the doing.
 There is no substitute for spending many hours in front of a computer – trying and failing, trying and failing, trying and failing – until you finally get your program up and running correctly.
 Every time you fail, you actually learn quite a bit, and to pass the course, you will repeat this trying-failing cycle many times, every week during the entire semester.
 There are no “slow points” during the semester.